 Looking for an excellent way to generate some more income?
 Have you considered converting a part of your home into a secondary suite?
 Not only can the monthly rental income be used to pay back the renovation, but in the future it can go toward mortgage payments, education, retirement, or just add a financial cushion to your life.
-Our Toronto property management pros look at some things to consider when creating an income suite for your home.
+Our Toronto property management company looks at some things to consider when creating an income suite for your home.

 First, you’ll need to find a space that can be converted into a rental suite.
 Your basement and attic are the traditional places for an income suite, if they have sufficient height, light, and space.
 You may also want to consider dividing off a section of your home, like the top floor or garage, and transform that space into its own rental area.
 Basements are the most common choice because they offer the most square footage and privacy.

 A secondary suite must have its own living space, sleeping space, bathroom, and kitchen that is separate from the primary living space.
 Facilities such as laundry, storage, parking, and yard space can be shared.

 Before you draft up the plans, make sure to check the local By-laws to ensure your space will abide by all the permits and zoning rules and regulations.
 Laws can outline how high the ceiling needs to be, the amount of space per person, if you need a fire or sound barrier, and how many units you are allowed to have in your home.
 For instance in the city of Toronto, you cannot add a secondary suite unless the home is more than five years old, and secondary suites have a minimum square footage of 55 sq.m. in most of the city.

 When installing features, you’ll want to pick fixtures that will be durable, functional, and will last for years to come.
 You don’t want to spend money only to have to reinvest again after your first tenant, so make sure you pick quality features.
 But don’t go spending money on high-end features and designs that will have a minimum impact on increasing the rental value.